fuzionnz/nz.co.fuzion.extrafee/README.md

 ## Usage

 - Install the extension.
-- Navigate to "Administer >> CiviContribute >> Extrafee Settings" or /civicrm/extrafeesettings URL to set the percentage and message that needs to be applied on the total amount.
+- Navigate to "Administer >> CiviContribute >> Extrafee Settings" or /civicrm/extrafeesettings URL to set the percentage, optional 'processing fee' and message that needs to be applied on the total amount.
 - Load any live contribution page or the event registration page.
-Currently, the additional fee will be applied to all the processor except pay later.
-So only enable those PP on the page which should have this fee applied.
+Currently, the additional fee will be applied to all the processors except Pay Later.

+## Other solutions

+https://github.com/twomice/com.joineryhq.percentagepricesetfield provides options to add a "Percentage" price set field, which can add an additional amount to a transaction, as a configurable percentage of other selected price set options.